VEuPathDB/StaticContent/content/common/webinars/webinars.md

 <li><a href="{{'/documents/23FEB23_Gene_function_enrichment.pdf' | absolute_url}}">Gene function enrichment slides</a><br></li>
 <li><a href="{{'/documents/23FEB23_ECnummbers.pdf' | absolute_url}}">EC numbers slide</a><br></li>
 </ul>
 <b>Additional Details:</b> This webinar will focus on the post-searches enrichment tools.
 Functional enrichment are never far away from the gene result in VEuPathDB sites.
-Learn to deploy the enrichment tools and enrichment results to guide the next steps in your research project. <br>
+Learn to deploy the enrichment tools and enrichment results to guide the next steps in your research project.
 </div>